AlifSafwan01/trial-control-store-analysis/README.md

 | LIFESTAGE |  The customer's life stage category (7 groups) |
 | PREMIUM_CUSTOMER | The customer's budget category (3 groups) |

-The Category Manager asked us to test the impact of trial store with STORE_NBR 77, 86 and 88 for trial duration from February 2019 until April 2019.
+The Category Manager selected store numbers 77, 86, 88 as trial stores, with the trial period spanning from February 2019 to April 2019.

 ## Evaluation Metrics for Control Stores

-To find best control stores for each trial stores, the evaluation metrics created by evaluating each store slaes performance during each pre-trial months which is from July 2018 until January 2019.
+To identify the most suitable control stores for each trial store, we evaluated sales performance during the pre-trial period (July 2018 to January 2019) using the following metrics :-

-The evaluation metrics involved as follow :-
 1. Monthly total sales
-2. Monthly unique customer
+2. Monthly number of unique customers
 3. Monthly average transaction per customer
 4. Monthly average quantity purchased per transaction

-From this evaluation metrics, best control store evaluate using euclidean distance each store compare to trial store.
-Since, in the evaluation have 4 criterias, then dimension for euclidean is 4D.
-The store that shortest distance with trial store is the best control store.

-euclidean distance between trial and control,
+Euclidean distance was calculated across these four dimensions to find the closest mathcing control store for each trial store.
+The formula is :-

+$$
-$$d = \sqrt{(x_t - x_c)^2 + (y_t - y_c)^2 + (z_t - z_c)^2 + (w_t - w_c)^2}$$
+d = \sqrt{(x_t - x_c)^2 + (y_t - y_c)^2 + (z_t - z_c)^2 + (w_t - w_c)^2}
+$$

-After evaluation, the trial and selected control store as follow :-
+The closest control store identified were :-

 | Trial Store | Control Store |
 | --- | --- |